Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Conclusion

 \section{Conclusion}

-For modeling and forecasting age distribution of death counts, we consider the centered log-ratio and cumulative distribution function transformations.
-Both transformations allow us to bring a constrained object to an unconstrained space, where the linear techniques can be applied.
+We present a comprehensive cross-country validation study of compositional mortality forecasting methods.
+For modeling and forecasting the age distribution of death counts, we consider the centered log-ratio and cumulative distribution function transformations.
+Both transformations allow us to map a constrained object into an unconstrained space, where linear techniques can be applied.
 Such a technique is principal component analysis, which can summarize and model variation in the unconstrained data.
+Between the two transformations, we demonstrate an additional use of the CDF transformation, providing a scale-free measure to compare the probabilities of dying across genders and countries.

-Using 24 countries' data, we evaluate the point forecast accuracy (measured by the Kullback-Leibler and Jensen-Shannon divergences) and the interval forecast accuracy (measured by the coverage probability difference between empirical and nominal coverage probabilities and mean interval score).
-For producing both point and interval forecasts, the cumulative distribution function transformation provides smaller point and interval forecast errors than the centered log-ratio transformation.
-Between the two ways of selecting the number of principal components, we advocate the selection of $K=6$ for forecasting.
+Using data from 24 countries, we evaluate point forecast accuracy (measured by the Kullback-Leibler and Jensen-Shannon divergences) and interval forecast accuracy (measured by the coverage probability difference between empirical and nominal coverage probabilities and the mean interval score).
+For producing both point and interval forecasts, the cumulative distribution function transformation systematically provides smaller point and interval forecast errors than the centered log-ratio transformation.
+Between the two methods for selecting the number of principal components, we advocate $K=6$ for forecasting.

 We apply the cumulative distribution function transformation to generate 50-years-ahead forecasts of age-specific life-table death counts for 24 countries.
 From the forecasted age distribution of death counts, we evaluate and compare the life expectancy at birth across multiple countries.
 From the forecasted life-table death counts, we convert them into age-specific survival probabilities and obtain temporary annuity prices.
-As expected, we observe that the survival probability has a pronounced impact on annuity prices.
-Coupling with the uncertainty in interest rates, we quantify the uncertainty of annuity prices via pointwise prediction intervals.
+As expected, we observe that the survival probability has a pronounced impact on actuarially fair annuity prices, reflecting gender gap and cross-country heterogeneity.
+Coupling with the current interest rates in Table~\ref{tab:1}, we quantify the uncertainty of annuity prices via pointwise prediction intervals.
+These prediction intervals primarily reflect model uncertainty rather than uncertainty around interest rates themselves.
 For reproducibility, the computer \Rlogo \ code is available at \url{https://github.com/hanshang/CLR_vs_CDF_transformation}.